Tipser/slate/docs-v3/script/source/includes/_components.md

 ### Checkout Legal Terms

-An element with text explaining legal terms of the purchase.
+A text explaining legal terms of the purchase.

 ```html
 <div data-tipser-modular-checkout-legal></div>